 St. Croix River from Highway 8 to Boom Site Landing

 Birding Throughout the SeasonsSpring: The most spectacular birding is during ice breakup when bald eagles and waterfowl are migrating in numbers.
 The north-south alignment of the St. Croix is a natural corridor for most other migrants, especially woodland species.
+Look for turkey vultures and fox sparrows to arrive by mid March.

 Summer: Early June is the best chance to see what a great breeding area the Riverway becomes.
 One-hundred and sixty species are known to nest here and early morning paddles are filled with the sounds of birds.

 Fall: Watch for kettles (flocks of circling, often rising birds) of migrating hawks and eagles along the southern bluffs of the St. Croix.
 Trumpeter swans flock together on the rivers.
 Some swan sport neck collars acquired in state banding activities.
+Sandhill cranes stage Crex Meadows State Wildlife Area by October.

 Winter: Trumpeter swans and bald eagles are present near open water.
 The leaf-less riverine habitats are great places to see resident woodpeckers and songbirds.